-The following tables present, for each of the fair value levels, the Company's assets that are measured at fair value on a recurring basis at March 31, 2018 and at December 31, 2017:
+The following tables present, for each of the fair value levels, the Company's assets that are measured at fair value on a recurring basis at March 31, 2019 and at December 31, 2018:

-At March 31, 2018
+At March 31, 2019

-Quoted Prices in Active Markets for Identical Assets (Level 1 Inputs) Significant Unobservable Inputs (Level 3 Inputs) Total
+Quoted Prices in Active Marks for Identical Ass (Level 1 Input ets sets Observal nt Other ble Inputs Inputs) Significar Unobservable (Level 3 Inp Inputs Total

 Assets:

-Money market funds \$ 30,929 \$ \$ \$ 30,929
+Money market funds \$ 19 \$ \$ \$ 19

 Investments:

-Certificates of deposit 80,000 80,000
+Certificates of deposit 108,500 108,500

-Total \$ 30,929 \$ 80,000 \$ \$ 110,929
+Total \$ 19 \$ 108,500 \$ \$ 108,519

-At Decemb er 31, 2017

-Quoted Prices in Active Markets for Identical Assets (Level 1 Inputs) Significant Other Observable Inputs (Level 2 Inputs) Significant Unobservable Inputs (Level 3 Inputs) Total
+Quoted Prices in Active Markets for Identical Assets (Level 1 Inputs) (Level 2 Inputs) nt Other ole Inputs er 31, 2018 Significa Unobservable (Level 3 Inp Inputs Total

 Assets:

-Money market funds \$ 60,709 \$ \$ \$ 60,709
+Money market funds \$ 24 \$ \$ \$ 24

 Investments:

-Certificates of deposit 50,000 50,000
+Certificates of deposit 122,800 122,800

-Total \$ 60,709 \$ 50,000 \$ \$ 110,709
+Total \$ 24 \$ 122,800 \$ \$ 122,824

-Certificates of deposit at March 31, 2018 and December 31, 2017 had maturity dates of less than twelve months.
+Certificates of deposit at March 31, 2019 and December 31, 2018 had maturity dates of one year or less.

 The Company measures eligible assets and liabilities at fair value with changes in value recognized in earnings.
+There were no liabilities that were measured at fair value for the three months ended March 31, 2019.
 Fair value treatment may be elected either upon initial recognition of an eligible asset or liability or, for an existing asset or liability, if an event triggers a new basis of accounting.
-The Company did not elect to remeasure any of its existing financial assets or liabilities, and did not elect the fair value option for any financial assets and liabilities transacted in the three months ended March 31, 2018 or the year ended December 31, 2017.
+The Company did not elect to remeasure any of its existing financial assets or liabilities, and did not elect the fair value option for any financial assets and liabilities transacted in the three months ended March 31, 2019 or the year ended December 31, 2018.

-The Company considers all highly liquid investments with an original maturity of three months or less at the date of purchase to be cash equivalents.
-Investments not classified as cash equivalents with maturities less than one year from the balance sheet date are classified as short-term investments, while investments with maturities in excess of one year from the balance sheet date are classified as long-term investments.
+The Company considers all highly liquid investments with an original maturity of 90 days or less at the date of purchase to be cash equivalents.
+Investments not classified as cash equivalents with maturities one year or less from the balance sheet date are classified as short-term investments, while investments with maturities in excess of one year from the balance sheet date are classified as long-term investments.
 Management determines the appropriate classification of investments at the time of purchase, and re-evaluates such determination at each balance sheet date.